George W. Romney

 Having entered politics in 1961 by participating in a state constitutional convention to rewrite the Michigan Constitution, Romney was elected Governor of Michigan in 1962.
 Re-elected by increasingly large margins in 1964 and 1966, he worked to overhaul the state's financial and revenue structure, greatly expanding the size of state government and introducing Michigan's first state income tax.
 Romney was a strong supporter of the American Civil Rights Movement.
 He briefly represented moderate Republicans against conservative Republican Barry Goldwater during the 1964 U.S. presidential election.
 He requested the intervention of federal troops during the 1967 Detroit riot.

 Initially a front runner for the Republican nomination for president of the United States in the 1968 election cycle, he proved an ineffective campaigner and fell behind Richard Nixon in polls.
 After a mid-1967 remark that his earlier support for the Vietnam War had been due to a "brainwashing" by U.S. military and diplomatic officials in Vietnam, his campaign faltered even more and he withdrew from the contest in early 1968.
 After being elected president, Nixon appointed Romney as Secretary of Housing and Urban Development.
 Romney's ambitious plans, which included housing production increases for the poor and open housing to desegregate suburbs, were modestly successful but often thwarted by Nixon.
 Romney left the administration at the start of Nixon's second term in 1973.
 Returning to private life, he advocated volunteerism and public service and headed the National Center for Voluntary Action and its successor organizations from 1973 through 1991.
-He also served in the LDS Church as a regional representative.
+He also served as a regional representative within his church.